rust-lang/blog.rust-lang.org/posts/2023-09-01-electing-new-project-directors.md

 ## Candidate Gathering

 The first phase is beginning right now.
-In this phase, we are inviting the members of the Rust Project to nominate people who will make good project directors.
+In this phase, we are inviting the members of all of the top level Rust teams and their subteams to nominate people who will make good project directors.
 The goal is to bubble these up to the Council through each of the top-level teams.
 You should be hearing from your Council Representative soon with more details, but if not, feel free to reach out to them directly.